ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 be the greater punishment to her partner to oblige him to talk, she made some slight observation on the dance.
 He replied, and was again silent.
-After a pause of some minutes, she addressed him a second time with:--"It is your turn to say something now, Mr. Darcy.
+After a pause of some minutes, she addressed him a second time
+with: -- "It is your turn to say something now, Mr. Darcy.
 I talked about the dance, and you ought to make some sort of remark on the size of the room, or the number of couples."